jc-juarez/dynamocharlotte/README.md

 ### Running Dynamo Charlotte on Python

-**It is recommended to use the Dynamo Charlotte Compiler instead: https://github.com/jc-juarez/dynamocharlotte_compiler**
+- **It is recommended to use the Dynamo Charlotte Compiler instead: https://github.com/jc-juarez/dynamocharlotte_compiler**
+- The compile allows for a simpler execution from your terminal.

 Make sure you have Python 3.6+ installed and run the following command on your terminal: